'Help, 40 days here': Photos show migrants crammed into U.S. border facilities

 Some said they had been held for 50 days, some separated from children, denied showers for up to 15 days and in some cases, medication, Castro tweeted.

-According to Democratic U.S. Representative Alexandria Ocasio-Cortez, women were told to drink out of toilets.
+According to Democratic U.S. Representative Alexandria Ocasio-Cortez, women were told to drink out of a toilet.

 “I don’t know what Alexandria Ocasio-Cortez is talking about,” White House spokesman Hogan Gidley said in an interview with Fox Business Network, calling members of CBP “some of the bravest men and women on the planet.”